Kirbor Homes Listed by pear Ransomware Group

 Kirbor Homes is a reputable home builder located in the Mid-Atlantic region

 On June 10, 2026, home builder Kirbor Homes appeared on the leak site of the pear ransomware group.
-The company, which operates in the Mid-Atlantic region, had internal files exfiltrated during a ransomware attack.
+The company, which operates in the Mid-Atlantic region, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose personal information was stored in those files could now face heightened risk of identity theft, account takeovers, and doxxing.

 Public reporting indicates that Kirbor Homes data first surfaced on the pear leak site on June 10, 2026.
 The exposed material consists of internal files exfiltrated after a ransomware intrusion.
 No precise count of records or individuals has been released.
 The breach involves a regional home builder whose customer, vendor, and employee records likely contain names, addresses, phone numbers, email addresses, and financial details tied to home purchases and service contracts.